-Exercise is often recommended for treating the back or neck pain and other discomfort caused by a herniated disc.
+One common recommendation for treating the neck or back pain sometimes associated with a herniated disc is exercise.
 Many patients have achieved success in relieving their herniated disc symptoms with an appropriate exercise program.
-Your doctor and your physical therapist will customize the exercise plan that’s right for you and your specific condition.
+If you would like to try exercising as a way to relieve your neck or back pain, make sure to consult your physician or physical therapist.
+He or she will customize the exercise plan that’s right for you and your specific condition.

 - First, receive medical confirmation of your herniated disc diagnosis.
-At that time, you will probably be asked to rest for a couple of days before exercising.
+When first diagnosed with a herniated disc, you will probably be asked to rest for a couple of days before exercising.

 - Your physical therapist may recommend the use of a mini-trampoline or a stability ball.
-When you stand on a mini-trampoline or sit on a stability ball and bounce gently for about five minutes every day, your body to pumps oxygen and nutrients to your herniated disc.
-This promotes disc healing.
+When you stand on a mini-trampoline or sit on a stability ball and bounce gently for about five minutes every day, your body pumps oxygen and nutrients to your herniated disc.
+This is believed to promote disc healing.

-- Core stability exercises are aimed at strengthening the entire body.
+- Try core stability exercises, which are aimed at strengthening the entire body.
 This may involve sit-ups to strengthen the abdominal muscles, which, in turn, support the back.
 Yoga and Pilates also involve stretching for flexibility and help to strengthen back and abdominal muscles.

-Remember not to engage in any exercise program for herniated discs or any other physical condition without first consulting with your physician and a licensed physical therapist.
+Remember not to engage in any exercise program for herniated discs or any other physical condition without first consulting with your physician and/or a licensed physical therapist.

-When exercise and other conservative herniated discs treatments, such as physical therapy and over-the-counter medications, fail to help you, traditional disc surgery is sometimes the next step.
-Traditional open-back surgery, however, is not your only option for addressing disc pain.
-At Laser Spine Institute (LSI), we offer minimally invasive endoscopic procedures that have helped hundreds of patients become free from pain.
-To find out if you are a good candidate for one of our outpatient procedures, contact us at LSI today for a free MRI or CT scan review.
+If exercise and other conservative herniated discs treatments, such as physical therapy, injections and over-the-counter medications, fail to help you, traditional disc surgery is sometimes the next step.
+Traditional open back surgery, however, is not your only option for addressing disc pain.
+At Laser Spine Institute, we offer minimally invasive procedures that have helped tens of thousands of patients find relief from pain.
+To find out if you are a good candidate for one of our outpatient procedures, contact Laser Spine Institute today for a free review of your MRI or CT scan.